 Cathay Pacific – On long haul flights a colourful children’s fun pack is offered to children from the age of 3-6.
 Kids cartoons, family movies and interactive games are also available.

 Emirates: Dedicated family check-in area at Dubai Intl Airport.
-Kids play areas in First class and Business lounges at Dubai airport, child size headsets, puzzle books, Lonely Planet Kids goodies, blanket/back pack, soft toys and a baby amenity kit.
+Kids play areas in First class and Business lounges at Dubai airport, child size headsets, puzzle books, other goodies, blanket/back pack, soft toys and a baby amenity kit.
 Kids TV channels and games.
 The crew will take a polaroid photo of your child wearing the Emirates hat as a souvenir.

 On arrival into Dubai, there is a special ‘stroller’ delivery service for parents with babies, provided immediately after disembarking.
 (Also very limited amounts of nappies are carried on board and baby milk; pre-made Cow & Gate, just in case.)
 Read my review of Emirates